shantosh123/Futta_oy/README.md

 ![copy](https://github.com/shantosh123/Futta_oy/assets/75415500/d328e62e-bd22-48b6-ac0d-ca3bed2c6cc6)
 # This is an inbuilt library named Pause Execution ( it will popup the window and ask to continue the task)
 # To use
-Just write this command on your test cases
+Just write this command on your test cases <br>
 **pause execution**